TomGuter/Weather-Station/README.md

 This project is a Weather Station application written in C++.
 It collects weather data from the OpenWeatherMap and OpenCage APIs, logs it into a SQLite database, and provides various functionalities to interact with the data, including displaying, exporting, and calculating averages.

 Features:
--**Fetch weather data from the OpenWeatherMap API.
+- **Fetch weather data from the OpenWeatherMap API.
 Log data into a SQLite database.
 Display weather data in a readable format.
 Export data to a CSV file.